ishafiul/passwordless-auth/README.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: Verify OTP
-if otp valid it will return access token. if otp valid and there is no user with is email, system will create a new user.
+if the OTP is valid it will return access tokens. if the OTP is valid and there is no user with this email, the system will create a new user.

-with this system , one user can only use one device login at a same time. other access token will expired and other device login will expire
+here, one user can only use one device login at the same time. other access tokens will be expire and other device login will be expire
 ### Method: POST
 >```
 >{{localhost}}/auth/verify-otp